 In some instances, exemplary damages, also known as “punitive damages” may be available.
 These types of damages may be recovered only when the wrongful death was caused by a willful act or by gross negligence.
 Exemplary damages are put forward not to compensate the family, but instead to punish the wrongdoer and send a message to dissuade others from such action.

 In Oklahoma, the statute for wrongful death is Oklahoma Statutes Chapter 12, Section 1053, which states wrongful death as a situation “when the death of one is caused by the wrongful act of another.”

 Who May File a Wrongful Death Claim in Oklahoma?

 In Oklahoma law, it is the “personal representative” of the deceased individual’s estate that is allowed to bring forth a wrongful death claim.
 The personal representative is essentially a stand in for the deceased and for the beneficiaries or heirs of the deceased.

 If the deceased had an estate plan in place that named a personal representative, that appointed person, often the spouse of the deceased, although sometimes parents, children, and siblings are appointed, given that they are willing and able, will likely be recognized by the court and will be allowed to file a wrongful death claim.

 In instances where there is no estate plan and no named personal representative, the court may appoint a personal representative.
-Often times, this person is a family member, although they don’t have to be.
+Usually, this appointed person is a family member, but they do not have to be.